untemps/ut-angular-toast/README.md

     * `toastMessage`: Message of the toast.
 You can use HTML in the message.
     * `toastDelay`: Delay of the toast in milliseconds (default: 5000).
     * `showCloseButton`: True if the toast has to display a close button.
+    * `animationClass`: CSS class to be used as animation.
+You need to inject the ngAnimate module tu use this feature.
     * `useStack`: True if the new toast has to be stacked on the current ones.
 False if the toast has to replace the current ones.